Guest Blogs

 By Sarah Santacroce at Simplicity

-Paul is a modest but exceptional man and I really hope you enjoy his interview as much as I did.
+I really hope you enjoy her interview as much as I did.
+Enjoy!

 Sunita